elidub/MedicalImaging_Ribfracture/READMECopyNLI.md

 ## Contact
-If you have questions or found a bug, send a email to [eliasdubbeldam@gmail.com](mailto:eliasdubbeldam@gmail.com)
+If you have questions or found a bug, send a email to [martijn.dewit@student.uva.nl](mailto:martijn.dewit@student.uva.nl)